jrespie/jrespie.github.io/_posts/2020/2020-04-18-the-worst-manager.markdown

 #### Career goals for managers

 I've found this part a bit hard to write.
 I started by saying that managers shouldn't have their own career goals - that their interest should be that of the team.
-On reflection, that's a unfair.
+On reflection, that's unfair.
 It's important for managers to have goals too.

 My issue, really, is seeing managers put their _own_ interests ahead of their teams.